 About the project

-In the vast landscape of cinema, some works are like hidden paths waiting to be found.
-Sometimes works of art feel as if they’re speaking to each other across time and space — a certain mood, a shared heartbeat, a glimmer of the same light in two very different stories.
-For years, I’ve been building and refining a set of unique recommendation technologies to find that hidden kinship — between films and creative works of all kinds — and to bring it into view.
+Across the world of cinema, some films are like hidden trails, waiting to be discovered.
+At times, art pieces seem to speak to each other across ages and space — sharing a mood, a heartbeat, a glimmer of similar light in very different stories.
+For years, I’ve been developing unique recommendation technologies to reveal these unseen connections, building a bridge between films and creative works of every sort.

 Let me tell you how I ended up here.

-It was in my university days on the faculty of history.
-A wonderful, seductive young woman — who introduced herself online as Jennifer, a future archaeologist or perhaps an ethnologist — stood before me, the late-afternoon light lingering in her dark-blonde hair as if reluctant to let her go.
-In one hand, she held a 3.5-inch floppy disk with a “Dear John” letter; in the other, a VHS tape of What Dreams May Come (1998), starring Robin Williams.
+It was during my university days, at the faculty of history.
+She stood before me like a frame from a film — a wonderful, seductive young woman who called herself Jennifer online, a future archaeologist, perhaps an ethnologist, maybe even a school history teacher.
+The late-afternoon sun lingered in her dark-blonde hair as if the light itself were reluctant to let her go.
+In one hand, she held a 3.5-inch floppy disk containing a “Dear John” letter; in the other, a VHS tape of What Dreams May Come (1998), starring Robin Williams.

 “I was going to write much more, but I’m very tired and feel insanely sleepy...
 Yes... why did I choose this film to give you?” — her letter ended.

-My heart was broken — the kind of break that etches itself deep, sharp at first, then slow and aching.
-Yet in the quiet that came only many months later, a different presence emerged: a question, persistent and unyielding, about the place creative works — and films in particular — hold in people’s minds, and the profound meanings they can carry.
+My heart shattered — a break sharp and merciless at first, then dull, lingering, impossible to ignore.
+But in the silence that came many months later, the scene replayed in my mind with a different weight.
+Out of heartbreak rose a question, insistent and inescapable: about the place creative works — and films in particular — hold in our lives, and the profound meanings they can carry.

 I’ve watched many thousands of films since then, and some have stayed with me so strongly that I can’t help but share them.
 They are often the ones that slip quietly past the spotlight — overshadowed by heavily marketed blockbusters, overlooked because of modest opening-weekend numbers, puzzling «professional» reviews, or, worse, questionable audience ratings.